rejuvenate/lovelace-horizon-card/README.md

 ### HACS

-The Home Assistant Sun Card is readily available in the HACS directory.
+The Home Assistant Horizon Card is readily available in the HACS directory.
 Learn more about HACS [here](https://hacs.xyz/).

 ### Manual Installation

 1. If necessary, create a `www` folder in your configuration folder (where `configuration.yaml` is found).
-1. Download the `lovelace-sun-card.js` file from the [latest release](https://github.com/rejuvenate/lovelace-sun-card/releases) and save it to your `configuration/www` folder.
+1. Download the `lovelace-horizon-card.js` file from the [latest release](https://github.com/rejuvenate/lovelace-horizon-card/releases) and save it to your `configuration/www` folder.
 1. Navigate to `Configuration > Lovelace dashboard > Resources` in Home Assistant and click on `Add resource`.
-   - Add `/local/community/lovelace-sun-card.js` to the URL field.
+   - Add `/local/community/lovelace-horizon-card.js` to the URL field.
    - Choose `Javascript Module` as the Resource type.

 ## Setup

 ### Using UI

 1. Access your dashboard, enter edit mode, and click on `Add card`.
-You should find `Custom: Sun card` in the list.
+You should find `Custom: Horizon card` in the list.
 2. In the UI editor, customize the card by modifying its configuration as detailed in the Config section below.

-> Note: If `Custom: Sun card` doesn't appear, reload the page and clear the cache.
+> Note: If `Custom: Horizon card` doesn't appear, reload the page and clear the cache.

 ### Using YAML

-1. Add a new card with `type: 'custom:sun-card'` to your cards list and include any additional configuration from the Config section below.
+1. Add a new card with `type: 'custom:horizon-card'` to your cards list and include any additional configuration from the Config section below.

 > Note: If you encounter an error like `Custom element doesn't exist`, reload the page and clear the cache.